r00t-101-LoL/magenta-velociraptor-c8a34/src/pages/index.md

             style: secondary
       - title: Stimulated and Focused
         content: >
-          Unleash your creativity or power through a mountain of emails with the focusing effect of this therapeutic blend.
-It's been said that the effects may suppress food cravings so be sure to keep balance in your body with proper nourishment
+          Unleash your creativity and power through a mountain of emails with the

+          focusing effect of this therapeutic blend.
+It's been said that the

+          effects may suppress food cravings, so be sure to keep balance in your

+          body with proper nourishment.
         align: left
         image: images/oil.png
         image_position: left